The following terms: Junk Silver Coins - Constitutional Silver Coins - 90% Silver Coins.

 So we see that in 2014 and 2015, silver demand took off, and it was for all silver products, which includes generic rounds, and also the junk silver coins.
 In the chart above, we can see that the premiums on junk silver increased to a percentage premium of over 25% above silver spot prices at the start of 2016.

-The fall of 2008 (far left on the chart above) is the most significant glaring premium spike, and it was due to many weeks and months where silver bullion dealers had little to no silver products on their shelves and orders where back ordered for months at a time.
+The fall of 2008 (far left on the chart above) is the most significant glaring premium spike, and it was due to many weeks and months where silver bullion dealers had little to no silver products on their shelves and orders were back-ordered for months at a time.

 What do ongoing Junk Silver Prices mean for Silver Investors?